byu-cpe/ecen520_student/resources/vivado_messages.md

 set_msg_config -new_severity "ERROR" -id "VRFC 10-3091"
 # Downgrade the 'There are no user specified timing constraints' to WARNING
 set_msg_config -new_severity "WARNING" -id "Timing 38-313"
-# Downgrade the 'no constraints slected for write' from a warning to INFO
+# Downgrade the 'no constraints selected for write' from a warning to INFO
 set_msg_config -new_severity "INFO" -id "Constraints 18-5210"
 # Downgrade the 'WARNING: [DRC RTSTAT-10] No routable loads: 35 net(s) have no routable loads.' to INFO
 set_msg_config -new_severity "INFO" -id "DRC RTSTAT-10"
-# Downgrade the waraning 'WARNING: [Synth 8-3331] design riscv_simple_datapath has unconnected port instruction[14]' to INFO
+# Downgrade the warning 'WARNING: [Synth 8-3331] design riscv_simple_datapath has unconnected port instruction[14]' to INFO
 #  These start in lab 5
 set_msg_config -new_severity "INFO" -id "Synth 8-3331"
 # Other possible downgrade options: (lab 9 warnings in synthesis)